Children's Hospital is part of the UPMC family.

 Download our mobile app today - it's free!

-At Children’s Hospital of Pittsburgh of UPMC, we believe parents and guardians can contribute to the success of this test, and we invite you to participate.
+At UPMC Children’s Hospital of Pittsburgh, we believe parents and guardians can contribute to the success of this test, and we invite you to participate.
 Please read the following information to learn about the test and how you can help.

 An echo is a moving picture of your child’s heart in action.
 An echo uses high frequency sound waves, sometimes called ultrasound, that echo or “bounce” off the heart to create pictures of the beating heart on a television screen and record them.
 This test is non-invasive, meaning that the test is done on the outside of the body and does not cause pain.
 Children do sometimes feel uncomfortable when the wand is placed on their chest.